RodionGork/tinyscheme/README.md

 # TinyScheme

-_Disclaimer: this repo is not related to original authors, and I have no intention to take over their fame or their work.
-It's created rather in attempt to see if I can understand the project and, perhaps, find a way to help with it._
+_Disclaimer: this repo is not related to original authors, and there is no intention to take over their fame or their work.
+It's created to evaluate it and, perhaps, fix some issues._

 This is small `Scheme` language implementation written in `C` language to provide script abilities to C programs or be used standalone.
 It saw use in some popular application, among them a plugin for GIMP graphic editor.

-It is principally developed as [sourceforge project "TinyScheme"](https://sourceforge.net/projects/tinyscheme/).
+The original is principally developed as [sourceforge project "TinyScheme"](https://sourceforge.net/projects/tinyscheme/).

-As it doesn't always have great activity there, and as sourceforge (though great resource) doesn't allow as easy cooperation as github, I took it from there at rev 125 in Attempt to bring some refreshing and cleanup.
+As it doesn't always have great activity there, and as sourceforge (though great resource) doesn't allow as easy cooperation as github, I took it from there at rev 125 in attempt to bring some refreshing and cleanup.

-For now I regard it as playground for myself with goals:
+For now the following changes happened:

-- fix few annoying bugs (most currently open at SF project)
+- fixes for few bugs (mostly those still open at original project page, see history)
-- try creating a set of tests to facilitate development

-If the attempt is successful, I'll be glad if anything is reused by original authors or followers.
+- tests in simple shell scripts are added
+- removed some compilation warnings
+- symbols are case-sensitive by default (to match R6RS, R7RS and speed-up a bit)
+- removed some old unused code (eg. objlist implementation)
+- code cleanup / formatting (with `indent -br -brs -brf -nut -ci4 -nlp -npsl -npro -npcs *.c`)

+If the changes will go bit too far it will make sense to modify project name in some manner to prevent confusion with original, but also to clarify it is related.